smarter-sh/smarter/README.md

 ## Documentation

-Detailed documentation for each endpoint is available here: [Documentation](./docs/examples/)
+Detailed documentation for this repo is available here: [Documentation](./docs/) and for the [overall platform here](https://platform.smarter.sh/docs/)

 ## Support